Can You Run Your Pool Robot When Shocking Your Pool?

 Before running your pool robot while shocking your pool, there are a few factors to consider.

-• First, check the manufacturer’s instructions to see if the robotic pool cleaner is designed to withstand the chemicals used in your shock treatment.
+• First, check the manufacturer’s instructions to see if the robotic pool cleaner is designed to withstand the chemicals in your shock treatment.

 How to Run a Pool Robot While Shocking Your Pool Safely